TranDangKhoi/Javascript-Advanced-Knowledge/README.md

-# This repository is about me, practicing javascript advanced knowledge so that i won't forget them, so i can touch some grass and get a real job later :(
+# This repository is about me, practicing javascript advanced knowledge so that i won't forget them.

+# After this, i can finally go touch some grass and get a real job :(

 Live Website:
 <a href="https://trandangkhoi.github.io/Javascript-Advanced-Knowledge/index.html">Go to deployed website</a>